 For example, you would think that one lone individual, a survivor of the Nazi labor camps, couldn’t do anything about something as big and awful as the Holocaust.

 A natural reaction to having been interned in one of the camps might be to simply try and forget about it, put it as far away from oneself as possible.
 Other natural reactions would be to blame those who created the camps or to fall into a life-long depression.
 Certainly, all these responses are valid.

-Esther Begam, however, chose a different path.
+Esther Begam, however, chose a different path at 88.
 A sole survivor of the labor camps among her entire family, she made her way to the US, where she married and raised a family of her own.

 She then deliberately chose to make speeches wherever she could, on the horrors of the Holocaust – to spread the word so this kind of disaster never happens again.
 She put herself decidedly on the side of the solution by educating others.

-To this day, Esther focuses on what she can do and shares her story, rather than on what she can’t – recapture her lost youth or bring back her beloved family.
+Esther’s focus was on what she can do (share her story) rather than on what she can’t – recapture her lost youth or bring back her beloved family.